 Assisting the Danish Red Cross in home visits to the alone and elderly.
-The weekly 2-hour visits involve serving coffee and snacks, engaging in conversation, and giving inspiration with positive thoughts and prayers.
-This activity is conducted in southern Denmark; it is a need that has been identified as critical in today’s society.
+The weekly 2-hour visits involve engaging in conversation and spending time together.
+This activity is conducted in western Denmark; it is a need that has been identified as critical in today’s society.

-Assisting with Masses for the Poor and other special Masses by picking up and taking people to the Masses and returning them home afterwards.
+Assisting with Masses on the Day of the Sick by picking up and taking people to the Mass and returning them home afterwards.
 It also involves providing and setting coffee for social gatherings after the Masses.
-This work is done in several locations in southern Denmark.
+This work is currently done in two locations in Denmark.

 Assisting in the operation of an established soup kitchen that is operated by the Missionaries of Charity at their convent in Copenhagen.
 The work involves cooking, preparing, and serving the main daily meal, as well as cleaning up and dishwashing by hand, cleaning of the premises, and engaging in conversation and attending prayers with the homeless who come for physiological as well as for spiritual and social sustenance each day.